Skull cup: Asia

-The oldest record in the Chinese annals of the skull-cup tradition dates from the last years of the Spring and Autumn period, when the victors of the Battle of Jinyang in 453 BC made the skull of their enemy into a winecup.
+The oldest record in the Chinese annals of the skull-cup tradition dates from the last years of the Spring and Autumn period, when the victors of the Battle of Jinyang in 453 BC lacquered the skull of their enemy into a winecup.
 Later, the Records of the Grand Historian recorded the practice among the ancient Xiongnu of present-day Mongolia.
 Laoshang (or Jizhu), son of the Xiongnu chieftain Modu Chanyu, killed the king of the Yuezhi around 162 BC, and in accordance with their tradition, "made a drinking cup out of his skull".
 According to the biography of the envoy Zhang Qian in Han shu, the drinking cup made from the skull of the Yuezhi king was later used when the Xiongnu concluded a treaty with two Han ambassadors during the reign of Emperor Yuan of Han (49-33 BC).
 To seal the convention, the Chinese ambassadors drank blood from the skull cup with the Xiongnu chiefs.

 In India and Tibet, the skull cup is known as a kapala, and is used in Buddhist tantric and Hindu tantric rituals.
 The skull does not belong to an enemy, and indeed the identity of the skull's original owner is not considered significant.
 Hindu deities such as Kali are sometimes depicted holding a kapala full of human blood.
 Many carved and elaborately mounted kapalas survive, mostly in Tibet.

 In 1510, Shah Ismail I defeated and slew Muhammad Shaybani, founder of the Shaybanid Empire in present-day Uzbekistan, in battle.
 The Shah had his enemy's body dismembered and the parts were sent to various areas of the empire for display, while his skull was coated in gold and made into a jewelled drinking goblet.

-In Japan, the famed warlord Oda Nobunaga led a number of campaigns against the Azai and Asakura clans beginning in 1570.
-Following his victories at the sieges of Odani and Ichijōdani Castles in 1573, he took the skulls of Azai Nagamasa, his father Hisamasa, and Asakura Yoshikage and had them prepared for display and for use as sake cups (o-choko).
-Unlike skull cups of other cultures, which might resemble a bowl or a chalice in the finished form, the Japanese artisans excised a shallow, saucer-shaped portion from the top of the each skull, then lacquered the skulls, covered them in gold leaf, and each cup was set in the aperture from which it had been cut, concave side up.
-Nobunaga then presented the three skulls to his vassals and drank sake from the cups, in order to demonstrate the fate of those who would oppose or betray him.
-The three skulls were probably lost when Azuchi Castle was destroyed in 1582.
+In Japan, there is an anecdote that Oda Nobunaga, a famous feudal lord from the Sengoku period, drank sake from the skulls of defeated enemy warlords.

+However, it has been claimed in recent years that it may be a creation.

+The highly reliable contemporaneous historical document Shinchō Kōki and the secondary source Azai Sandai Ki state that Nobunaga unveiled the skulls of Asakura Yoshikage, Azai Hisamasa and Nagamasa, which had been made into hakudami (lacquered and painted with gold mud), to his closest vassals, and made them serve to relish the sake at a feast in the lunar New Year 1574.
+However, it does not state that he drank sake using the skulls as sakazuki.

+It is not certain what Nobunaga's intention was in revealing the skulls, as there are no surviving impressions of those who saw them.
+Some say it was simply because he was cruel, while others believe it was out of respect for his enemies rather than desecration of the dead.